iechor/docs/content/guides/walkthroughs/multi-container-apps.md

 ## Step 2: Dig into the Compose file

 View the files of the sample application.
 Notice that it has a `compose.yaml` file.
-This file tells Docker how to run your application.
+This file tells iEchor how to run your application.
 Open the `compose.yaml` file in a code or text editor to view what it contains.

 ## Step 3: Run the application